oszuidwest/zwtv-owncast/README.md

 # zwtv-owncast
-Opinionated installer for Owncast, used for ZuidWest TV.
+Dockerized installer for Owncast.
+Used for ZuidWest TV and Rucphen RTV.
 Replacement for https://github.com/oszuidwest/nginx-rtmp-live

 ## Conventions
 - Owncast has it's own user named `owncast`